 There is no legal requirement for this medical or educational evidence to be secured from an appropriate professional, however, failure to provide this may impede a school's ability to agree to deferral.
 Parents are required to complete an application for the normal point of entry at the same time, in case their request is declined.
 This application can be cancelled if the school agrees to accept a deferred application for entry into Year R the following year.
 Deferred applications must be made via paper RCAF to the LA, with written confirmation from each named school attached.
-Deferred applications will be processed in the same way as all applications for the cohort in the following admissions round, and offers will be made in accordance with each school's oversubscription criteria.
+Deferred applications will be processed in the same way as accordance with each school's oversubscription criteria.
 Further advice is available at www.kent.gov.uk/primaryadmissions